courjimen/Rosey-Lens-Final/README.md

 * **PostgreSQL** This is where we'll keep all our user's mood data.
 Make sure it's up and running!
 Mock data is provided in my db.sql file to get you started ✅
 * **Vitest** For running unit tests _(cd into client and use the command **npm test** to run test files)_

+If you would like to see the deployed version of my app, [check it out on Render](https://rosy-lens-final-dy9u.onrender.com)

 # Installation Instructions
 Below is a step-by-step to run my project locally ⭐️